Special thanks to Terry Owen for contributing this article on internal audit KPI metrics.

-Are you managing your audit projects or are they managing you?
+Do you manage your audit projects or do they manage you?

 Our world without solid internal audit KPI metrics

 Each audit project was tracked by the auditor on a spreadsheet on our shared drive.
-The process was prone to error, so management, appropriately, didn’t always trust the statuses found in the spreadsheet.
+The process was prone to error, so management didn’t always trust the statuses found in the spreadsheet.

-Too often audit projects would fall through the cracks, and it was always THAT audit.
-You know the one…the audit that’s going to get your organization all kinds of unwanted attention.
+Too often audit projects would fall through the cracks.
+It was always THAT audit.
+You know the one…the kind that triggers unwanted attention for your organization.

-The team leaders that scheduled audits estimated, based upon their experience, how long each phase of an audit would take and set budgets based upon their guess-ti-mates.
+The team leaders that scheduled audits estimated, based upon their experience, how long each phase of an audit would take.
+They set budgets based upon their guess-ti-mates as well.

 Auditors in the trenches know that no two audits are alike, at least not if you’re really performing risk-based auditing.
-You never know what you’re going to find until you start digging into the audit evidence.
+You never know what you will find until you start digging into the audit evidence.

 We also didn’t have solid data on how much time audit staff were attending training, meetings, and non-audit functions instead of performing actual audit work.
-More often than not, the goals set for each auditor were unreasonable and unachievable and that’s a morale buster for even the most professional among us.
+More often than not, the goals set for each auditor were unreasonable and unachievable.
+Consequently, that’s a morale buster for even the most professional among us.

-In short, we didn’t have Internal Audit KPI metrics that would help us manage our work and audit risk.
+In short, we didn’t have internal audit KPI metrics to help us manage our work and audit risk.
 (KPI stands for key performance indicators, by the way.)

 The pain pushed us to improve

-There were a large number of other pain points in our processes that we intuitively knew were preventing us from working more efficiently, assessing risk more accurately, and completing more audits with the same number of staff.
+We intuitively knew a large number of other pain points in our processes, too.
+They prevented us from working more efficiently, assessing risk more accurately, and completing more audits with the same staff levels.

-Luckily, we had a dedicated staff with a wide-range of experience from 3 months to over 25 years so we heard plenty of new ideas as well as hard-earned wisdom.
-Even though we had a diverse staff, what they all had in common was that they knew we could do better and they were willing to roll their sleeves up and make it so.
+Luckily, our dedicated staff came with a wide-range of experience from 3 months to over 25 years.
+We heard plenty of new ideas as well as hard-earned wisdom.
+Our diverse staff had one thing in common: They knew we could do better.
+They were willing to roll up their sleeves and get to work.
 But, where to begin?

 We stopped and redesigned our processes

 Our team spent two entire days combing through our processes, step-by-step, to understand the current state.
-We also identified all of the tasks, sub-tasks, redundancies and inefficiencies that we had been living with.
+We also identified all of the tasks, sub-tasks, redundancies, and inefficiencies.

 In some cases, the way we thought things worked, was not how they worked at all.